10 Days In Vietnam – Should You Go North Or South?

 Things To Do In Hanoi

-We didn’t have a lot on our list for Hanoi as we were not planning to stay in the city that long.
-But we ended up enjoying it so much that we extended our stay here a little.
+When you have about 10 days in Vietnam, you are probably not planning to spend a lot of time in Hanoi.
+We didn’t plan to spend that long there either.
+But we ended up enjoying Hanoi so much that we extended our stay here a little.
 We mostly just enjoyed walking around Old Quarter in the evenings and trying different types of street food.

 The energy on the streets is really contagious and fun.
 The street “restaurants” are usually just a couple of people doing everything from food prep to dish washing right on the street.
 Customers eat sitting on tiny little chairs spilling onto the sidewalk.
 Just walk out the hotel and you’ll be immersed in different smells and flavors – noodles, spring rolls, snails, cooked right in front of you as you are walking down the street.
 Pick something that looks enticing and enjoy the most interesting dining experience.